11 Best Fertilizer For Magnolia Trees | Quietly Worth Every Cent

 GARDENWISE 8‑4‑8 is a slow‑release granular fertilizer designed for all acid‑loving plants, including magnolias, azaleas, and blueberries.
 Its 8‑4‑8 ratio with added iron, magnesium, and manganese targets chlorosis while promoting steady growth.
 Users need only three applications per year, making it one of the most convenient options in this guide.

 The bio‑solid base contains live microbial cultures that enrich the soil, and the prilled granules are dust‑free and easy to spread.
-Owners noted that yellow gardenias greened up within weeks, though a few reported leaf burn when applied during drought conditions.
-Following label rates is critical with this product.
+The manufacturer markets it specifically for correcting chlorosis in gardenias and other acid‑loving plants, though as with any granular fertilizer, following label rates is critical to avoid leaf burn in dry soil conditions.

 For budget‑conscious gardeners who don’t want to sacrifice effectiveness, this offers a strong middle ground between organic and synthetic.
 The quart‑sized bag is compact but covers several mature shrubs or a medium‑sized magnolia.